-- Cyanogenic glycosides are phytotoxins that form part of plants’ defense mechanism and are mostly found in cassava, sorghum, bamboo shots, almonds and seeds of apricots, cherries, peaches and plums
+- Cyanogenic glycosides are phytotoxins that form part of plants’ defense mechanisms and are mostly found in cassava, sorghum, bamboo shots, almonds and seeds of apricots, cherries, peaches and plums

-- Enzyme inhibitors interfere with functions of various digestive enzymes, such as trypsin and pepsin (protease inhibitors found in soybean) or amylase (amylase inhibitors found in kidney beans)
+- Enzyme inhibitors interfere with functions of various digestive enzymes, such as trypsin and pepsin (protease inhibitors found in soybean) or amylase (amylase inhibitors found in kidney beans).
+This latter class has been found to be allergy causing in mice.

 - Lectins are mostly found in plants roots and seeds.
-They bind to surface cells of the digestive tract and may cause gut permeability, also known as leaky gut, potentially leading to a host of inflammatory processes within the body and even to auto-immune diseases.
+They bind to surface cells of the digestive tract and may cause gut permeability, also known as leaky gut, potentially leading to a host of inflammatory processes within the body and even to autoimmune disease.
 Foods particularly rich in lectins are legumes, cereals, potatoes, nuts and seeds

 - Glycoalkaloids, such as solanine and tomatine found mostly in nightshades are poisonous when consumed in large quantities.
 Solanine from excess consumption of fried potato skins and tomatine from red tomatoes can break down cells membranes